TynanSylvester/TyD/Readme.md

 ### List

 Lists are ordered collections of anonymous records.
-Lists begin and end with curly braces `{}`.
+Lists begin and end with square brackets `[]`.
 The records inside a list are _anonymous_ in that they have no names.
 All records in a list must be the same type (except null and string, which can be mixed).

     groceriesNeeded     # A list of strings
-    {
+    [
         salt
         6 pears
         something to put on toast
-    }
+    ]

     attackTypes         # A list of tables
-    {
+    [
-        [name fireball; cooldown 2.0; damage 7]
+        {name fireball; cooldown 2.0; damage 7}
-        [name magic missile; cooldown 1.0; damage 3]
+        {name magic missile; cooldown 1.0; damage 3}
-    }
+    ]

 ### Table

 Tables are collections of named records.
-Tables begin and end with square brackets `[]`.
+Tables begin and end with curly brackets `{}`.
 Records in a table can be of different types.

-    AnimalType      # A table called AnimalType, describing a type of animal [
+    AnimalType      # A table called AnimalType, describing a type of animal {
         name                bear
         mass                800
-        primaryAttack       [ name bite;  damage 60 ]
+        primaryAttack       { name bite;  damage 60 }
-        secondaryAttack     [ name claws; damage 40 ]
+        secondaryAttack     { name claws; damage 40 }
         flyingMethod        null
         dietCategories
-        {
+        [
             Meat
             Fish
             Berries
             Honey
+        ]
     }
-    ]

 ### Attributes